 He was a long-standing member of the Board of Directors of the Perley Hospital and the Perley and Rideau Veterans' Health Centre.
 He was also a member of the Executive Committee of the Canadian War Museum and a member of the Veterans Ombudsman Advisory Committee.

-In relation to the development of veterans' health-care reform and the New Veterans Charter, he has sat as a member of the Gerontological Advisory Council, the Canadian Forces Advisory Council, the New Veterans Charter Advisory Group and various veterans consultation groups established by Veterans Affairs Canada to advise the department on the need for new legislation to address the concerns of traditional and modern-day veterans and members of the Canadian Forces and their families.
-He is presently co-chair of the Policy Advisory Group established in 2016.
+In relation to the development of veterans health-care reform and the New Veterans Charter, he has sat as a member of the Gerontological Advisory Council, the Canadian Forces Advisory Council, the New Veterans Charter Advisory Group and various veterans consultation groups established by Veterans Affairs Canada to advise the department on the need for new legislation to address the concerns of traditional and modern-day veterans and members of the Canadian Forces and their families.
+He is presently Co-Chair of VAC's Policy Advisory Group established in 2016.

 Derrill Henderson has served as Vice-Chairman of the NCVA since 2010.
 He is the National Secretary and Administrator for the Hong Kong Veterans Association, as well as founder and President of the Hong Kong Veterans Commemorative Association, an organization dedicated to educating Canadian youth about Canada's participation in the Far East theatre of the Second World War.